freeCodeCamp/freeCodeCamp/guide/english/gatsbyjs/index.md

 Gatsby's build is powered by GraphQL and rendered through HTML, CSS, and React.

 #### Deploy
-Gatsby deploys the site on a static web host such as Amazon S3, Netlify, Github Pages, Surge.sh and many more.
+Gatsby deploys the site on a static web host such as Amazon S3, Netlify, GitHub Pages, Surge.sh and many more.

 ### Installation and using the Gatsby CLI
 * Node: `npm install --global gatsby-cli`